victor-moreno/snpstats-docker/README.md

 - Analysis of association of haplotypes with the response
 - Analysis of interactions (haplotypes-covariate)

-SNPstats was developed by the Uniti of Biomarkers and Susceptibility of the Cancer Prevention and Control Program of the Catalan Institute of Oncology (https://www.icoprevencio.cat)
+SNPstats was developed by the Unit of Biomarkers and Susceptibility of the Cancer Prevention and Control Program of the Catalan Institute of Oncology (https://www.icoprevencio.cat)

 Paper: